All Episodes

 Do you believe that?

-economy worldwide.
-You know, we have tripled our oil consumption since 1975 when I worked
+You know, we have tripled our oil consumption since 1975 when I worked with Mo Udall, and that's not good for the Earth.

-with Mo Udall, and that's not good for the earth.
-And I think most of us at some level
+And I think most of us at some level realize that.

 It's like a Pandora's box.

-It's like the UFO question, and that's why I studied the two questions in my new book in parallel, because I see the two are very related, not only in terms of technology, but in terms of the influence on us philosophically, economically, spiritually, and so forth.
+And that's why I studied the two questions in my new book in parallel, because I see the two are very related, not only in terms of technology, but in terms of the influence on us philosophically, economically, spiritually, and so forth.

 Let's try to get one more in here.

-Wildcard Line, you're on the air with Dr. O'Leary.
+Wildcard line, you're on the air with Dr. O'Leary.

 Hi.